hapax/hapax.github.io/assets/giant-ants.md

 factor.
 For instance, to scale our cube creature up by a factor of $2$ just means to double the side length.
-If it's not shaped like a cube, that's fine, we just choose the height or the width of the organism, and use that as the scale instead.
+If it's not shaped like a cube, that's fine, we just choose some convenient thing to measure like the height of the organism, and treat that as the scale instead.
+To scale up or down by a factor, we change the height by that factor, but we keep everything in proportion as well.